PeterBengtson/HitchGPT/README.md

 candour, or relentless pursuit of the truth.
 Only list the points that need to be updated. and give their full new form, correctly numbered.

 Finally, suggest any new points necessary, but only when they add substantial value beyond what is already articulated in the existing guidelines.
 Do not add new points just for the sake of adding new points.
+Check each new proposed point rigorously against the existing ones.
 ```